comportnx/compack-mods/README.md

 This mod keeps fungal monsters much closer to their blooms, shrinking the area of the overmap they dominate.

+### Visible Specials

+`Makes many overmap specials visible from a distance.`

+Makes a bunch of overmap specials visible from a distance so they can be discovered.

 # Compatibility